sidhantpanda/docker-express-typescript-boilerplate/README.md

 | NODE_ENV  | string  | `development` |API runtime environment. eg: `staging`  |
 |  PORT | number  | `3000` | Port to run the API server on |
 |  MONGO_URL | string  | `mongodb://localhost:27017/books` | URL for MongoDB |

+## Logging
+The application uses [winston](https://github.com/winstonjs/winston) as the default logger.
+The configuration file is at `src/logger.ts`.
+* All logs are saved in `./logs` directory and at `/logs` in the docker container.
+* The `docker-compose` file has a volume attached to container to expose host directory to the container for writing logs.
+* Console messages are prettified
+* Each line in error log file is a stringified JSON.

 ### Directory Structure